Pliind/nginx-setup/README.md

 Test your setup by opening a incognito window.

 >Disclaimer: this guide was made for me to empty my head, because i will have forgotten half this in a week.
-This setup is running well for me right now, only WIP is how to set default site when going to www.domain.com